-People are “reality in the richest form,” Eli Siegel says in his lecture on the subject, and he explains:
+People are “reality in the richest form,” Eli Siegel says in his great lecture Aesthetic Realism and People, and he explains:

 The important thing about liking people…is that through people we can like reality.
 Through liking reality we can like people; which simply means that we accept the idea that knowing what people feel, what makes them feel as they do, what goes on within them, is good for us.